Nokia 1616: Market share and popularity

 In 2010 in Estonia, Nokia 1616 was the 10th most popular phone for Tele2, and made the list of top four most-sold Nokia phones at Elisa (1616 was the fourth mentioned), with Nokia phones making the most overall sales for Elisa.
 It was sold in Elisa with a prepaid SIM card for €19.17.

 As of early June 2011, Nokia 1616 was the 4th most popular SIM-free phone in Austria, according to data by electronics retailer Saturn.

 In Russia, Nokia 1616 was rated the 4th most popular non-smartphone by sales for the month of February 2011 (priced at 1000 roubles) according to data by Russian electronics retailer Eldorado and CNews.ru, and was the 4th most popular phone in the Tele2 Rossiya network as of late July 2013.

 In 2014, Nokia 1616 made the #2 position in the list of most popular entry-level non-data mobile phones in South Africa in terms of usage share, based on statistics from Vodacom, a major operator in the region.

-Models

-Known submodels are 1616-2, 1616-2b, 1616-2c (uses U.S. frequency bands).
-The device was manufactured in India.